OpenWaterFoundation/owf-learn-git/mkdocs-project/docs/config.md

 # Configure Git

 Once Git has been installed it is necessary to set a few configuration properties.
-The configuration steps will need to be repeated for each operating system, including each virtual machine.
+The configuration steps will need to be repeated for each operating system, including each virtual machine, and potentially for each tool if software stores Git configuration in different locations (it is important as a software developer to know which Git configuration file(s) a software tool uses, especially if the standard configuration files are not used).
 Several configuration properties are set by default - only important changes are discussed here.
 See: